-Imagine a city with rural lands and active farms growing food for city residents and beyond.
+Imagine a city with rural lands and active farms growing food for Virginia Beach locals and beyond.

-Imagine a city of distinct communities, where neighborhood residents safely and easily walk or bike to Community Hubs to socialize, recreate, and buy food grown on city farms at farmers' markets.
+Imagine a city of distinct communities, where neighborhood residents safely and easily walk or bike to community hubs to gather, visit farmers' markets, and enjoy parks and playgrounds.